Nystagmus

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Babies with this condition start to show symptoms between six weeks and three months of age.
-This type of nystagmus is congenital, meaning people are born with it.
-In some cases, it’s passed down to children from their parents, but the exact cause isn’t always clear.
-Children with congenital nystagmus usually have it in both eyes.
+Babies born with nystagmus usually show symptoms between 6 weeks and 3 months of age.
+Sometimes, parents pass nystagmus on to their children, but the exact cause isn’t always clear.
+Children with congenital nystagmus often have it in both eyes.
+Their eyes usually move side to side.
 The main symptom is blurry vision.

 Acquired nystagmus